ABOUT

 Who is Louise Hapton ?

 Born in 2004, Louise Hapton is a French writer and contemporary artist based in London.
-She is currently studying Fine Art (BA) at the University of Westminster and is represented by Agence BeYou Paris.
+She is currently pursuing a Fine Art (BA) degree at the University of Westminster and is represented by Agence BeYou Paris.